 Take the time to share a story about yourself or your business during the holidays.
 It can be a funny one where the stockroom was piled high with leftover stocking stuffers until February or an anecdote about each of your employees.
 By introducing content like this into a customer’s news feed during the holidays, you’re more likely to stick out from the sea of competition.

 Post your hours frequently when hot shopping days approach.
-Let them know which promotions are running on each day or when a discount is being offered.
+Let them know which promotions run each day.
+Tell them about a discount.
 For customers enrolled in your loyalty program, offer a sneak peek of what’s to come for seasonal products or doorbusters.

 Tip #3: Monitor, monitor, monitor

-Sure, there are parts of social media management that are now automated, but not everything can be handled by a robot.
+There are parts of social media management that are now automated.
+Everything can’t be handled by a robot.
 The months leading up to the end-of-the-year rush are a good time to practice responding quickly to customer comments and messages.
 Have a rotation schedule in place so that more than one person can handle your social pages.

 Tip #4: Get the back of the house organized